 Isn’t that what you want from the people you do business with?
 You want them to be good at what they do, sell a product that does what it’s supposed to do, and give you the customer service experience you rightly deserve.
 And conversely, that is exactly what your customers want from you.

-So, no matter how long you’ve been doing what you do, no matter how many times you’ve done it, no matter if you are bored by it or still get excited about it, each time you interact with your customer, it’s your opportunity to make them feel special… as if they are your only (and most important) customer.
+So, no matter how long you’ve been doing what you do, no matter how many times you’ve done it, no matter if you are bored by it or still get excited about it, each time you interact with your customer, it’s your opportunity to make your customers feel special… as if they are your only (and most important) customer.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.